ecobos/ChinchillaThrilla/README.md

 <h2>API Key support added</h2>
 To test simply add the X-Authorization header to your request.
 Views do not require an API key since any user should be able to look at products and things of that such.
-Use this key for now: d73b0980ede66de272fff14353a2084e59dea7a5
+Use this key for now: <strong>d73b0980ede66de272fff14353a2084e59dea7a5</strong>

-If you want to create a key for yourself, simply run this command: php artisan api-key:generate --user-id=1 where 1 is the userID you are tying that key to.
+If you want to create a key for yourself, simply run this command:
+<em>php artisan api-key:generate --user-id=1 </em> where 1 is the userID you are tying that key to.

 <em>I've gone and created a way to give people API keys</em>

 The controller is called APIController... but that requires a special key.
 Only we should be able to give out keys.

 Put all this in your wamp folder.
 To test the controllers, user these URI's: